-Interest on the variable rate 2003B general revenue bonds is calculated at 0.40% at June 30, 2016.
-Interest rate is reset each week by the remarketing agent based upon University credit ratings and market conditions.
-Interest on the variable rate 2015 general revenue bonds is calculated at 0.8037% at June 30, 2016.
+Interest on the variable rate 2003B general revenue bonds is calculated at 0.89% at June 30, 2017.
+Interest rates are reset each week by the remarketing agent based upon University credit ratings and market conditions.
+Interest on the variable rate 2015 general revenue bonds is calculated at 1.3197% at June 30, 2017.
 Interest rate is reset each month based upon 1 month LIBOR.

-This schedule also includes the debt service requirements for debt associated with interest rate. swaps.
+This schedule also includes the debt service requirements for debt associated with interest rate swaps.
 More detailed information about interest rate swaps is presented in Note 10 Derivative Instruments.